gcolareta/stock_analysis/README.md

 <img width="584" alt="Loop output array" src="https://user-images.githubusercontent.com/104762216/169719061-6a427ce6-4e13-462c-8c42-f042553dbc49.png">

+The Return cell's color formatting was also added in this subroutine.
+This way, Steve can easily detect the stocks that performed better with the click of a button.

 As a result of these changes, the macro ran faster, as seen on the pictures below.

 ##### *Before the code was refactored*